What is iWire?

 Starting with tax year 2019, businesses and payroll service providers will be required to file the Oregon Annual Reconciliation electronically (OAR 150-316-0359(5)(b)).
 These returns can be filed in Revenue Online by logging in, selecting the business, clicking the Withholding Reconciliation/iWire account, and choosing "File Return" next to the desired filing period.

-Developers and software providers interested in this new filing method can download the Developers Package.
+Developers and software providers interested in bulk filing Form OR-WR can download the Form OR-WR Developers Package.

 If you're having trouble, please review these frequently asked questions.
-If you still have questions, please email us at firstname.lastname@example.org or call us at (503) 945-8127.
+If you still have questions, please email us at firstname.lastname@example.org or call us at 503-945-8100, option 4.